What is the Original Individual Private School Tuition Tax Credit?

 May a student who is receiving Empowerment Scholarship Account (ESA) money from the Arizona Department of Education also received tuition tax credit awards?

-No, a student that receives ESA money is not eligible for any tuition tax credit awards for that same academic school year.
-AZTO does not accept applications from ESA recipients.
+No, a student that receives ESA money is not eligible for any tuition tax credit awards for that same period of time in the academic school year.
+AZTO does not accept applications from current ESA recipients.

 What are the maximum credit limits of the “Original” Credit and the PLUS Credit?